amiriya/Blog/JavaScript/A demo of How JavaScript Execute Internally.md

 console.log(a + b + c);
 ```

-1. Create a Global Execution Context, In the createion phase:
+## 1. Create a Global Execution Context, In the creation phase:
 ```
 GlobalExecutionContext = {
   LexicalEnvironment: {